teambit/docs/docs/workspace/06-variants.md

 }
 ```

+In the above example, we have defined the scope for all components under the `components/ui` folder as "acme.ui".

-Think about each `variant` as it's own pesodu-workspace where all components in the directory are defined by it share the same configuration.
+Think about each `variant` as it's own pesodu-workspace where all components in the directory are defined by it share the same customised configuration.
 This way, you can have some components defined as React components, while others as Stencil.
-Moreover, use it to determine which [scope](/docs/scope/overview) to use for which variants.
+Another example is to use it to determine which [scope](/docs/scope/overview) to use for which variants.

+> Note: For many extensions (`dependency_resolver` for example), Variants definitions are merged with the workspace-level definitions instead of replacing them.
+> See each extension for its Variants behaviour.

 ## Default variant

-It is strongly recommended to keep a `*` (wildcard) variant to have default configurations for components.
-This way, you can be very flexible with how you create directories in the workspace and will not be required to set them in the `workspace.json` file.
+Some extensions can **only** be set in the Variants section - the `environment` extension for example.
+It is therefore strongly recommended to keep a `*` (wildcard) variant to have default configurations for these variant-only component configurations, otherwise you will need to set them individually for every directory in the workspace.

 ```json
 {